icbat/broker-loot-spec/README.md

 A WoW Data Broker addon for showing your current loot spec and letting you switch it.

-Get it on [WoW Interface](https://www.wowinterface.com/downloads/info26211-BrokerLootSpec.html), or use the [Cursebreaker tool](https://github.com/AcidWeb/CurseBreaker) (recommended)
+Get it on [WoW Interface](https://www.wowinterface.com/downloads/info26211-BrokerLootSpec.html), [Wago](https://addons.wago.io/addons/broker-loot-spec), or use the [Cursebreaker tool](https://github.com/AcidWeb/CurseBreaker) (recommended)

-## Changelog
-- Initial Release

 ## Contributing